Abdur Rahman Biswas: 1996 coup

 On 19 May 1996, Biswas, as head of a caretaker government, ordered the army chief Lieutenant General Abu Saleh Mohammad Nasim to force the retirement of Major-General Morshed Khan, commander of Bogra Cantonment, and Brigadier Miron Hamidur Rahman, deputy chief of paramilitary Bangladesh Rifles.
 Both officers had issued statements expressing dissatisfaction with the country's situation.
 The President believed that they were involved in political activities with opposition parties.
 Nasim refused to comply.
 The next day, Biswas sacked him and sent soldiers to control the state radio and television stations.
 On noon that day, Nasim ordered soldiers of Bogra, Jessore and Mymensingh divisions to march towards Dhaka.
 The Ninth Infantry Division's Major General Imamuzzaman, who commanded the division located closest to Dhaka, remained loyal to the President.
 He directed the removal of all boats and ferries from Jamuna River in Aricha port, so that Bogra and Jessore divisions could not cross the river.

 Biswas sent a contingent of troops with tanks to blockade the Dhaka-Mymenshing highway.
 This prevented Mymensingh Division Army from entering Dhaka.
 In the meantime, Major General Mohammad Anwar Hossain, General Officer Commanding of the 33rd Infantry Division located in Comilla, also came to the aid of the president.
 He mobilised a fully geared 101 Infantry Brigade, under the command of Brigadier Shah Ikram (later Major General) to Dhaka to fortify Bangabhaban, the presidential palace.
 The 33rd Division was deployed, using an Infantry Battalion and a company of tanks from the 7th Horse Armoured Battalion at the Dhaka-Chittagong highway, to create a blockade against the 24th Infantry Division located in Chittagong.
 The government broadcast announcements asking all soldiers to stay at their own cantonment.
 After some hours, Mymensingh Division soldiers returned to their barracks.
 The Chittagong Division never mobilised towards Dhaka.
 The General Officer Commanding of the Chittagong Division realised that the military coup was highly unlikely to succeed.
 That night Nasim was interviewed by the BBC and, in reference to troop movements, he said that as Army Chief, he could move troops anytime he wanted.
-Nasim was arrested by the Brigade Commander of 14 Independent Engineers Brigade and put under house arrest in the Army Mess behind Army Central Library, Staff road, Dhaka Cantonment.
+Nasim was arrested by the Brigade Commander of 14 Independent Engineers Brigade and put under house arrest in Army Mess behind Army Central Library, Staff Road, Dhaka Cantonment.
 Later the Awami League government, which was elected to power in 1996, granted him a formal retirement.
 Biswas later recalled the events as his "most memorable experience."
 He stepped down as president on 9 October 1996 and was succeeded by Shahabuddin Ahmed.

 Personal life

 Biswas was married to Hosne Ara Rahman (1934 – 17 June 2017) a cousin of politician Rashed Khan Menon.
-Together they had five sons Monu Biswas, Ehteshamul Haque Nasim (12 November 1960 - 12 March 1998), Shamsuddoza Kamal Biswas, Jamilur Rahman Shibli Biswas, and Muidur Rahman Romel Biswas, and two daughters Akhi Biswas and Rakhi Biswas.
+Together, they had five sons, Monu Biswas, Ehteshamul Haque Nasim (12 November 1960 - 12 March 1998), Shamsuddoza Kamal Biswas, Jamilur Rahman Shibli Biswas, and Muidur Rahman Romel Biswas, and two daughters Akhi Biswas and Rakhi Biswas.